2017 Birthday Bash!!

 Summer Waves stages a charity event - the Turtle Race (sort of like rubber Duck Races elsewhere) which utilizes the Turtle Creek lazy river.
 You buy a rubber Turtle; they're "released" into Turtle Creek; and may the fastest turtle win!

-During the year, Summer Waves sponsors several special events.
+During the year, the water park sponsors several special events.
 As usual, I recommend calling the park ahead of time to make sure these events are still ongoing.

 Here's a money-saving option: buy a two-day ticket.
 For $26.95 you get two days of Summer Waves fun.
 The second ticket has to be used within 5 days of the first or it expires, so plan accordingly.

 And here's a helpful tip: call ahead to see if any large groups are scheduled to use the park when you want to go.
-The park can become crowded quickly when you have to share it with large groups.
+The park can become crowded quickly when you have to share it with a horde of happy splashers.

 soon-to-be-wetheads - $14.00/head; from 250 to 499 (now that's a crowd!)